-I have read a lot about the gut and how the digestive system works but there is one question that I ask everyone I meet: ‘Do you know how important our digestive system actually is?’
+I have read a lot about the gut and how the digestive system works but there is one question that I ask everyone I meet: ‘Do you know how important our digestive system (Gut Health), actually is?’
 To understand the answer, we need to start from the beginning.

 We start life as three tubes of equal importance when we are embryos in our mother’s womb: one tube becomes our nervous system, our brain, spinal cord etc. that makes us tick.
 Another tube becomes our respiratory system, our heart and lungs, building out our cardiovascular system.
 The third tube becomes our digestive system, without which we wouldn’t exist.
 This includes our mouth, stomach, small and large intestines… stuff we don’t really like to talk about!

 This digestive system or gastrointestinal tract is attached to the umbilical cord through which we are fed and is the system which enables us to grow and operate using food and other inputs from which we get macronutrients and micronutrients.
 It then continues to ‘feed’ nutrients to the other two systems throughout our lives, making our heart, lungs and brain operate.
 These organs operate fantastically well if we feed them good quality fuel, but less than optimal if we give them rubbish, particularly if this goes on consistently over a longer period of time.

 It makes sense therefore to eat the right stuff to fuel our day to day activity, plus to keep our insides including brain, heart and lungs in tip-top condition.
 To do this we first need to make sure the digestive system itself functions well and optimises the nutrition our body gets from our food.
 We can eat the best, high quality nutritious food but if there is something wrong with our gut, the rest of the body wont get it converted into the nutrients that we need.
 To function well it needs to be in tip-top condition at all times.